-Open Problem 2 Do there exist locally testable codes and proofs of linear length?
+Open Problem 2 Do there exist locally testable codes and proofs of length $f(n) \leq poly(\log n) \cdot n$ ?

-In the rest of this part of the survey, we motivate the study of short locally testable objects, comment on the relation between such codes and proofs, and discuss a somewhat related coding problem.
+In the rest of this part, we motivate the study of short locally testable objects, comment on the relation between such codes and proofs, and discuss a somewhat related coding problem.

-Motivation for the study of short locally testable codes and proofs
+Motivation to the study of short locally testable codes and proofs

-Local testability offers an extremely strong notion of efficient testing: The tester makes only a constant number of bit probes, and determining the probed locations (as well as the final decision) is typically done in time that is polylogarithmic in the length of the probed object.
+Local testability offers an extremely strong notion of efficient testing: The tester makes only a constant number of bit probes, and determining the probed locations (as well as the final decision) is typically done in time that is poly-logarithmic in the length of the probed object.